 \subsection{Cavity Ramsey simulation}

 Under the pulse sequence shown in Fig.~\ref{fig2:half_flux}(c), and not considering dissipation, the storage resonator evolves under the unitary transformation

 where $\Delta$ denotes the detuning between the storage-mode frequency and the pump frequency.
-In this case, the Ramsey signal is given by the return probability of the coherent state under this evolution,
+In this case, the Ramsey signal is given by the return probability of the coherent state under the evolution,

 For short evolution times, the phase accumulation of a coherent state under this unitary can be approximated as linear in time,

 Thus, the effective detuning experienced by the coherent state grows linearly with the mean photon number $\bar{n}$, with a slope given by $K$, as shown in Fig.~\ref{fig:deviceA_cavity_ramsey}(a) for half flux.